-Spaghetti squash… and kids.
+Spaghetti squash and meatballs… and kids.

 When it comes to veggies, spaghetti squash is a little nutritional powerhouse.
 It’s rich in the B-family vitamins riboflavin, niacin, and thiamin, as well as vitamins A and C. It also boasts beta-carotene, lutein, and zeaxanthin, folate, potassium, and manganese.
 Spaghetti squash is full of essential minerals like calcium, iron, phosphorus, and zinc, too.
 But it doesn’t stop there!
 These veggies are all full of omega-3 and omega-6 healthy fats!
 Fat, in a veggie?
 Yep.